|

 Fertilizing Your Family Tree with Conversation

-most overlooked.
-In our rush to find records and indexes, we sometimes forget
+the most overlooked.
+In our rush to find records and indexes, we sometimes

-that our living relatives are our best resource, not only for basic facts,
+forget that our living relatives are our best resource, not only for basic

-but for stories and context that records can't provide.
-These basic tips can
+facts, but for stories and context that records can't provide.
+These basic

-true for family trees.
-While it's not always necessary to record oral histories
+is true for family trees.
+While it's not always necessary to record oral

-to get the basic vital statistics about your ancestors, you may find that
+histories to get the basic vital statistics about your ancestors, you

-interviewing your family members provides some of the most interesting information
+may find that interviewing your family members provides some of the most

-about your family.
-Learning about hobbies, family traditions, and personalities
+interesting information about your family.
+Learning about hobbies, family

-can really bring the names in your family tree to life!
+traditions, and personalities can really bring the names in your family

 Making the most of your interview means keeping an ear open for good stories,